lilamcilveen/Echo-Client-Proxy-Server/README.md

 # Echo Client/Proxy/Server

 ## Purpose:
-The purpose of this software is to build a very basic three part system consisting of a client, an intermediate host, and a server.
+The purpose of this software is to simulate a very basic three part system consisting of a client, an intermediate host, and a server.
 The intermediate host does not change the packets, it just sends them on.

 The system involves:
 - Internetworking via UDP/IP